 Other commonly observed truck driver actions that contributed to many truck crashes were speeding, failing to yield the right-of-way, and using the wrong lane.
 Crashes involving speeding had a 170 percent greater risk of injury or fatality, the researchers said.

 One truck accident may have multiple contributing factors and several potentially responsible parties.
-Working with a knowledgeable truck accident attorney is important if you or your loved one has been seriously injured.
+Working with a knowledgeable truck accident lawyer is important if you or your loved one has been seriously injured.

 Dangerous Roads for Rockport Semi-Truck Accidents